 The Chinese love their Buicks, and if there’s one Buick held near and dear, it’s the Buick Excelle.
 Introduced in 2003, the Excelle was an affordable, no frills Buick many Chinese consumers fell in love with even to this day.
 Now, its time has come to exit production.

 Forbes reports GM-SAIC will retire the Buick Excelle after 13 years on the market.
-Most of those years, the Excelle was a rebadged Daewoo before sharing most of its underpinnings with Opel.
+Most of those years, the Excelle was a rebadged Daewoo before sharing most of its underpinnings with the Opel Astra.
 Despite its sales success, Buick names its positioning as the number one reason for its departure.
 The Buick Excelle sells for merely $13,000 USD, while the next least expensive model clocks in around $20,400.